AN EXPLANATION OF WHY MEDICATION-ASSISTED TREATMENT

 Okay, but what does that have to do with medication-assisted-treatment for opioid addiction?
 Well, we need to know one more thing about the addicted brain.
 Fairly quickly after a person begins abusing addictive drugs, and especially in the case if heroin and opioid pain pills, the brain makes adjustments.
 It recognizes the dangers, and it makes itself less sensitive.
 The brain turns many of it opioid receptors from outside the cells, it changes its proteins and even its DNA, all to lessen the drug’s effects.
 The result is what we call “tolerance.”
 That is, the drug user has to use more and more drug to get the same effect as before.
 Someone who began taking one or two opioid pain pills a day gets up to 20 pills a day.
 Someone who started on ¼ gram of heroin a day gets up to 2 grams a day.

 How, then, do medications such as Suboxone help a heroin addict early in recovery?
 In a nutshell, they take away drug cravings during the critical early weeks and months in which the addicts starts to engage in a recovery program.
-They buy time.

 Our approach, however, is not followed by everyone.
 Some prescribe Suboxone or other medications at a full dose for an indefinite period, years and years on end, without requiring the patient to work a recovery program.
+We are not those people.

 We do not agree with that approach, and even though many people are happy to take medication alone forever, I don’t think doctors who give these people what they want are serving them very well.
 That’s because taking medication forever simply isn’t necessary, in our opinion.
 And if you don’t deal with the disease of addiction, the patient sooner or later is going to relapse on heroin or take other drugs.